Payload9/PayloadModpack/README.md

 # The Payload Modpack
-Modpack for our Minecraft server.
+Modpack for any Minecraft server.
+Works with Minecraft 1.18.2 w/ Forge installed.

-# Express Installer

-# Changelog
+# Wiki
-See here.
+For a list of all of the mods included, see the wiki.